How to Choose a PAT Tester for Testing 110V Appliances

 How do I decide which is the best PAT Tester for testing 110V appliances?

-In summary, if you expect to be testing mainly 110V appliances then you should definitely buy a machine with a dedicated 110V socket, but for occasional testing of 110V appliances then it is possible to use an adaptor.
-We would normally recommend a machine with a dedicated 110V socket if you have more than 20 (approx.) 110V appliances to test.
+If you expect to be testing mainly 110V appliances then you should try to buy a machine with a dedicated 110V socket, but for occasional testing of 110V appliances then it is possible to use an adaptor.

-Examples of PAT Testing Machines without a dedicated 110V socket – can be used for testing 110V appliances using a PTA3 adaptor.
+Examples of PAT Testing Machines without a dedicated 110V socket – can be used for testing 110V appliances using our PTA3 adaptor.

 What’s Wrong with using an 110V adaptor such as a PTA3?